-7 Signs Your Relationship Isn’t Marriage Material
+25 Serious Signs Your Relationship Isn’t Marriage Material

 8 Comments

 As he described the pain and frustration in his marriage, it tore me apart.
 Although his wife identified with Christ, her lack of spiritual interest had only grown worse over the years, leaving him lonely and unfulfilled.
-At this point, all he could do is pray.
+At this point, all he could do was pray.

 In my first post in this series, I wrote about whether Christians should date people outside of the faith.
-That certainly happens, but most Christians find themselves in a much murkier situation: wondering whether the Christian they’re dating (or thinking about dating) is really marriage material.
+That certainly happens, but most Christians find themselves in a much murkier situation: wondering whether the Christian they’re dating (or thinking about dating) is marriage material.

 #1 Big differences in levels of spiritual maturity or passion for the Lord

 There are many different possible reasons for this.
 In some cases, one person has simply been a Christian much longer.
 In other cases, issues of obedience or willingness to spend dedicated time with the Lord may be involved.
+In still other instances, the degree of someone’s involvement in Christian community is also a significant factor in their maturity.

-#4 You haven’t (really) explored your theological beliefs and convictions
+#5 Unexplored theological beliefs and convictions

 I’m not suggesting that you pin down your views on the millennium on your first date.
 (It’s probably okay to let that one go forever, actually.)
 But Christians can vary with respect to their theology in ways that make marriage difficult.
 For example, if one of you places a huge emphasis on God’s sovereignty in all of life while the other stresses our responsibility and choice, that can lead to real conflict down the line, especially when life gets tough.
 Similar if one of you is very particular about theology and doctrine while the other is rather laissez-faire.